-The official web site for N scale free-mo modular railroading.
+The original web site for N scale free-mo modular railroading.

-Free-mo is a modular scale railroading standard designed for individual modellers that specifies bench work, track work, scenery and digital control intended to raise-the-bar for scale modular railroading in general and, in this case, for N scale modular railroading.
+Free-mo is a modular scale railroading standard designed for individual modellers that specifies minimum standards for bench work, track work, scenery and digital control intended to raise-the-bar for scale modular railroading in general and, in this case, for N scale modular railroading.

 A free-moN layout at the 2008 WPM show in La Habra CA